-With patient supine, the knee to be tested is fully extended and the hip flexed to approximately 30 degrees.
-One hand holds heel of the foot of the leg to be tested.
+With the patient supine, the knee to be tested is fully extended and the hip flexed to approximately 30 degrees.
+One hand holds the heel of the foot of the leg to be tested.
 The examiner’s other hand is on the lateral aspect of the proximal tibia.

-From the starting position the examiner holds the lower leg in internal rotation and slowly flexes the knee while putting a moderate valgus and internal rotation force on the proximal tibia.
+From the starting position, the examiner holds the lower leg in internal rotation and slowly flexes the knee while putting a moderate valgus and internal rotation force on the proximal tibia.

 This test is considered positive if the proximal tibia subluxes anteriorly on the distal femur at about 30 degrees of flexion.
-The proximal tibia will clunk back into place while returning the knee to extension.
+The proximal tibia will clunk back into place while returning the knee to an extension.
 Flexion past approximately 40 degrees will also reduce the tibia due to the iliotibial band.